DW01/traktor-docs/engine/render.md

 **Use PBR materials.** Physically-based materials look consistent across all lighting conditions.
 It's much easier to get good results than with ad-hoc material models.

 **Bake static lighting.** If something never moves, bake its lighting.
-Real-time lighting is expensive—baked lighting is essentially free at runtime.
+Real-time lighting is expensive.
+Baked lighting is essentially free at runtime.

 **Minimize state changes.** Group rendering by material and shader.
 Every state change (switching shaders, changing textures) has overhead.